-Make sure seal and top plate are assembled on correct side of rotor plate before assembling in airlock.
-Seal should press backward towards top plate when installed correctly into airlock chamber.
-The airlock runs counterclockwise viewing it from the sprocket drive shaft.
-(See Illustration F) Caution: If installed improperly, damage to seals will result and put undue stress on agitator motor.
+Make sure the seal and top plate are assembled on the correct side of the rotor plate before assembling it in the airlock.
+The Seal should press backward towards the top plate when installed correctly into the airlock chamber.
+The airlock runs counterclockwise viewing it from the sprocket drive shaft (see Illustration G).

+Caution: If installed improperly, damage to the seals will result and put undue stress on the agitator motor.
 This causes overheating and poor production.
-Seal should be bent backward to allow for a counterclockwise rotation of rotor.
+The seal should be bent backward to allow for a counterclockwise rotation of the rotor.